ltilo/INF219_PolyA-Project/README.md

 In this file I show what I did so far to finding overlaps.
 I also wrote a function that can be used for backtracing to the *.fast5 files

+### finding_polyA.R
+In this file you can find some function I wrote to find the ployA.